February 2018

 We are saying goodbye to our dear Dolores Davis who is being termed out as Director at Large.
 Dolores is one of the first people I met when I joined ICF Sacramento and she instantly made me feel at home and part of the ICF tribe.
 Dolores has helped the chapter in numerous capacities over the years and we are grateful for her smile and unwavering dedication to contribute wherever needed.
 Dolores isn’t the retiring type so I am sure that we will find a special committee where her talents can continue to shine.
 Thank you, Dolores.

-A little bit about myself for those who do not know me: I joined the Board of ICF Sacramento back in 2015 as the Public Relations Director, invited to the role by then president Pam Alexandra.
+: I joined the Board of ICF Sacramento back in 2015 as the Public Relations Director, invited to the role by then president Pam Alexandra.
 I said yes, having no clue what the position would entail (sometimes ignorance is a good thing).
 This turned out to be a great decision as I found myself uplifted and inspired by the comradery of the leadership team and the gratification of giving back to a profession that has brought me so much joy.
 As the chapter grew in size, depth and efficiency, I grew along with it and todayI am proud and privileged to serve as your president.

 I stand on the shoulders of the many presidents before me.
 I particularly want to acknowledge and give our thanks and gratitude to our past president, Tina Shaw, whose steady hand and proactive leadership - in a time of high turnover among board members - brought a vision and a direction to the chapter that will be felt for years to come.
 Tina’s presidency was consequential and, fortunately for us, she will remain a vital part of the board in 2018 as our past president.
 Broadening her ICF horizons, Tina is now a member of the ICF Western Region Steering Committee, whose task is to represent the western region ICF chapters to ICF Global.
 If that was not enough, Tina has also accepted the role of ICF Sacramento Webmaster, so for all things Club Express, she’s your gal.